 What are the Objectives of an Audit?

-Auditors should keep in mind audit objectives at the time of Examination of financial Statement.
-Finalizing the Current market price of the Assets.
-They are variable basis type of Audit.
+Auditors should keep in mind audit objectives at the time of the Examination of financial statements and finalizing the Current market price of the Assets.
+They are variable basis types of Audit.

 7 Types of Audit Objective

 Type of objective changes as per Type of Audit.
 Below is the list of 7 main types of audit and their objectives:-

 - External – To check whether the Financial Statements that are prepared by the Management are providing an accurate and fair view.
 Financial Statements prepared are as per applicable Accounting and AuditingAccounting And AuditingAccounting is recording, maintaining and reporting the financial affairs, depicting the precise financial position of the company.
 In contrast, auditing is the systematic examination of accounts books and other documents to check whether the statement shows the correct information or not.
 Standards.